omermustekiin/pong_game_app/README.md

 # Pong Game

 Pong Game is developed using Flutter.
 It's completely free, ad-free, you can play it with your friend or alone and have fun.
 It is a pong game developed with special sound effects and animations.

+In this project, i used Provider package for state management and Shared Preferences for data storage.

 ### Features